Day One: Opening Addresses

 “An Inquiry Concerning the Lineage of the Bhikshuni Ordination”

 Buddha first ordained without a ritual, just saying, “Ehi (Come here).”
 The rituals developed later.
 Typically, the shramanerika, shikshamana, and brahmacharya ordinations were conferred by a bhikshuni sangha alone.
 However, according to the Sri Lankan chronicles, there are records of shramanerika ordination being performed by bhikshus.
-Even in China, the Dharmaguptakaka bhikshuni ordination was first conferred by bhikshus alone.
+Even in China, the Dharmaguptaka bhikshuni ordination was first conferred by bhikshus alone.
 The eleventh-century CE Kashmiri scholar Gunavarmin wrote that the ordination was valid even without the brahmacharya ordination beforehand, although the ordainers incur an infraction.
 Only in the fifth century CE when Theravada bhikshunis finally came to China was there a dual sangha bhikshuni ordination.

 Dr. Petra Kieffer-Pülz, Martin-Luther University, Halle, Germany